Kapawi eco-lodge is located deep in rainforest and it is the remoteness of the area that makes the project so special.

 The lodge and installations were completely renovated in 2019, to add to your experience.

-• Experience Achuar tribal life, visiting this remote Amazon community.
+Experience Achuar tribal life, visiting this remote Amazon community.

-• Get away from civilisation and head deep into Ecuador's rainforest.
+Get away from civilisation and head deep into Ecuador's rainforest.

-• Night walks, caiman spotting and macaw licks among the activities.
+Night walks, caiman spotting and macaw licks among the activities.

-• Kayak along rivers, hike remote trails and discover the heart of the Amazon.
+Kayak along rivers, hike remote trails and discover the heart of the Amazon.

+The whole holiday was fantastic but the two main highlights were swimming with sea lions in the Galapagos Islands and getting to Machu Pichu after the four day trek.
 All the accommodation, food and guides were fantastic.
 I would definitely recommend the places I stayed in – staff were very helpful and the locations were great.
 The food everywhere was exceptional – much better than I was expecting.

 J. Haddon, Kapawi

 Lunch at Kapawi Ecolodge & Reserve.
-After lunch we will have the opportunity to relax, unpack, and get used to our surroundings.
+After lunch we will have the opportunity to relax, and get used to our surroundings.

-Here, guides give an introductory orientation session with information about the rainforest and the Achuar culture, while enjoying a beautiful sunset.
+In the afternoon, we will have a gentle walk along one of the beaches on the Pastaza River.
+Our guides give an introductory orientation session with information about the rainforest and the Achuar culture, while enjoying a beautiful sunset.

 Dinner.